clamsproject/aapb-evaluations/fa_eval/README.md

 Evaluation of the alignment of the text to time positions for transcription/closed-captioning, commonly called "forced alignment".
 The `evaluate.py` processes human-annotated(`.tsv`) and machine-generated(`.mmif`) and outputs the evaluation results.

+## Important Note
+* Due to a [disparity issue](https://github.com/clamsproject/aapb-evaluations/issues/31) with the gold vs manual annotation (done via CADET), the evaluation script

 ## Usage
 To run the evaluation code, run the following command while in the `fa_eval` directory:
 ```bash